DVSlayer42/Pikmin-For-GMod/README.md

 ## Introduction

 This is a "modernized" version of Aska49's Pikmin Mod for Garry's Mod.
 This was coded by [Cogbeard](https://www.gmodstore.com/users/view/76561198127388413/) over at ["GModStore"](http://gmodstore.com).
+I have also made a few modifications that make the Pikmin compatible / work with other mods.